dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: The process seems so complicated, but it's also a good thing.
 For too long I have been in the comfort zone.
 So I am planning to do this correctly.

 **Link To Work**: [Generating a Dungeon](http://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/)

+### Day 66: Mar-09-18 Friday
+**Today's Progress**: Played around with EC2 while following acloud guru's videos.

+**Thoughts**: Should have started working on the rougelike, but don't know why I did this today. :(